AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- This solution in GCP supports only one tunnel per transit gateway for over Internet scenario.

-For more information and benefits about CloudN, please check out the below documents:
+For more information and benefits about CloudN, please see the below documents:

 	`Insane Mode CloudN Deployment Checklist <https://docs.aviatrix.com/HowTos/CloudN_insane_mode.html>`_